HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 We can see that around 20% of sites across mobile (645,485 sites) and desktop (594,072 sites) present some form of mixed content.
 Whilst passive mixed content, something like an image, is less dangerous, we can still see that almost a quarter of sites with mixed content have active mixed content.
 Active mixed content, like JavaScript, is more dangerous as an attacker can insert their own hostile code into a page easily.

 In the past web browsers have allowed passive mixed content and flagged it with a warning but blocked active mixed content.
-More recently however, Chrome [announced](https://blog.chromium.org/2019/10/no-more-mixed-messages-about-https.html) it intends to improve here and as HTTPS becomes the norm it will block all mixed content instead.
+More recently however, Chrome <a hreflang="en" href="https://blog.chromium.org/2019/10/no-more-mixed-messages-about-https.html">announced</a> it intends to improve here and as HTTPS becomes the norm it will block all mixed content instead.

 ## Security headers
 Many new and recent features for site operators to better protect their users have come in the form of new HTTP response headers that can configure and control security protections built into the browser.
 Some of these features are easy to enable and provide a huge level of protection whilst others require a little more work from site operators.
-If you wish to check if a site is using these headers and has them correctly configured, you can use the [Security Headers](https://securityheaders.com/) tool to scan it.
+If you wish to check if a site is using these headers and has them correctly configured, you can use the <a hreflang="en" href="https://securityheaders.com/">Security Headers</a> tool to scan it.

 {{ figure_markup(
   image="fig8.png",